EdenKhaos/03-Password-Generator/README.md

      https://github.com/EdenKhaos/wk3-homework/edit/master/README.md

 ```
-## Narrative to tried to accomplish:
+## Narrative to try to accomplish:

 1. Created an application that generates a random password based on user-selected criteria.
 2. This app runs in the browser and feature dynamically updated HTML and CSS powered by my JavaScript code.